-The APPI does not include obligations to notify the regulators or affected individuals of any breaches of security.
-However, upon the occurrence of any such breach, notification to both the regulator and affected individuals whose data is compromised is generally required or recommended under most administrative guidelines for the APPI.
-In addition, such guidelines generally recommend or require public announcement of security breach incidents.
+The APPI, either before or after the Amendment, does not include obligations to notify the regulators or affected individuals of any breaches of security.
+However, upon the occurrence of any such breach, notification to the regulator or an accredited personal information protection organisation, if applicable, is generally required or recommended under most administrative guidelines for the APPI.
+In addition, such guidelines generally recommend or require notification to the affected individuals or public announcement in case of serious security breach incidents.

-Exceptions to such requirement or recommendation vary depending on individual guidelines - the METI Guidelines, for instance, provide that neither notification to the affected individuals nor public announcement is necessary if the lost or disclosed data was protected by advanced
+Thresholds for or exceptions to such requirement or recommendation vary depending on individual guidelines - the METI Guidelines, for instance, recommend reporting to the METI, as opposed to an accredited personal information protection organisation, if sensitive information or credit card information was possibly compromised.
+On the other hand, under the METI Guidelines, neither notification to the affected individuals nor public announcement is necessary if the lost or disclosed data was protected by advanced encryption or other security enhancing measures and the risk of violation of privacy or other rights of the relevant individuals are nil or very low.